-While something bad could happen to you in even the statistically safest countries, there are places in the world that are best to avoid if you want to lead a safe, peaceful existence.
+While something bad could happen to you in even the statistically safest countries, there are places where the likelihood of violence is much higher.

 Advertisement

-In IEP's Global Peace Index 2021 report, issued in June, the organization concluded that the world became less peaceful overall, with peacefulness improving in 87 countries but deteriorating in 73 others, with the declines generally steeper than improvements elsewhere.
+In IEP's Global Peace Index 2023 report, the organization concluded that the world became less peaceful overall, with peacefulness improving in 84 countries but deteriorating in 79 others, with the declines generally steeper than improvements elsewhere.

 Advertisement